-Maximum Contaminant Level Goal (MCLG) - the level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG) the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

 Maximum Residual Disinfectant Level (MRDL) - the highest level of a disinfectant allowed in drinking water.
-There is convincing evidence tha drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. health.
+MRDLGs do not reflect the benefits contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG) - the level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

 N/A - not applicable.
 Nephelometric Turbidity Unit (NTU) - a measure of the clarity of water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.
 Non-Detects (ND) - Laboratory analysis indicates that the contaminant is not present or not detected.

-Parts per Billion (ppb) or micrograms per Liter $(\mu g/l)$ - one part per billion.
+Parts per Billion (ppb) or micrograms per Liter (μq/l) - one part per billion.
 Parts per Million (ppm) or Milligrams per Liter (mg/l) - one part per million corresponds to one minute in two years or a single penny in \$10,000.
 Secondary Maximum Contaminant Level (SMCL) - these standards are developed to protect the aesthetic qualities of drinking water and are not health based.
 State Reporting Level (SRL) - the level of contamination in which laboratory must report to the state.

-Treatment Technique (TT) - a required process intended to reduce the level of a contaminant in drinking water.

-< - Means 'less than'.
+Treatment Technique (TT) - a required process intended to reduce the level of a contaminant in drinking water. < - Means 'less than.'